Mary Miller (politician): LGBT rights

+In February 2025, Miller introduced Representative Sarah McBride (D-Delaware) by misgendering her: "The chair recognizes the gentleman from Delaware, Mr. McBride, for five minutes."

 Capitol Police medals

 In June 2021, Miller was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

 Foreign policy

 Europe

 In February 2022, Miller co-sponsored the Secure America's Borders First Act, which would prohibit the expenditure or obligation of military and security assistance to Ukraine over the U.S. border with Mexico.

 Miller voted against H.R.
 7691, the Additional Ukraine Supplemental Appropriations Act, 2022, which would provide $40 billion in emergency aid to the Ukrainian government.

 Miller was one of 18 Republicans to vote against Sweden and Finland joining NATO.

 Middle East and Africa

 In June 2021, Miller was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 Miller was one of 15 representatives to vote against H.R.
 567: Trans-Sahara Counterterrorism Partnership Program Act of 2021, which would establish an interagency program to assist countries in North and West Africa to improve immediate and long-term capabilities to counter terrorist threats, and for other purposes.

 In 2023, Miller was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.